8-Week Beginner Sprint Triathlon Training Plan

 Also, remember to listen to your body.
 Adjust the plan when needed, and enjoy the journey!

-The Sprint Distance Triathlon Training Plan
+The Sprint Triathlon Training Plan

 The training plan includes a rest day on Monday of each week.
 Each workout is designed to be completed in the time allocated, but feel free to adjust the intensity or duration based on your fitness level.